Frequently Asked Questions:

 Q: What are Multi Tracks and how do I use them?

-A: Basically, Multi Tracks are high quality audio files produced with each instrument (or vocal) on a separate channel* allowing you to mute instruments or vocals you want to play or sing yourself.
+A: Multi Tracks are high quality audio files produced with each instrument (or vocal) on a separate channel* allowing you to mute instruments or vocals you want to play or sing yourself.

 Please first download Multi Tracker software here.
 Then you will need to unzip your downloaded Multi Track - the .MTF file inside can then be loaded in to Multi Tracker.
 You can mute or solo individual tracks, and also adjust each track's level individually.
 A free video tutorial is available here.